-I had a really good conversation with one of the members of the Writing Gym the other day and wanted to share it with you all.
-She was talking about this writing group that she had been a part of for a number of years out of her local library of free writing groups.
-The members had just invited her to an event, which got her reflecting.
+I had a really good conversation with one of the members of the Writing Gym the other day, and wanted to share it with you all.
+She was talking about a writing group she had been a part of for a number of years at her local library.
+The members had recently invited her to an event, which got her reflecting.

-Her old writing group had invited her to a self-publishing workshop that they were putting on because one of the members of the group had decided to give up on the traditional publishing dream.
-He had found sort of this “Holy Grail” of self-publishing and was going to share how he had done that with the rest of the group, so they could learn how to follow suit.
+Her old writing group had invited her to a self-publishing workshop they were putting on, because one of the members had decided to give up on the traditional publishing dream.
+He had found a “Holy Grail” of self-publishing, and was going to share how he had done that with the rest of the group so they could follow suit.

-She was reflecting on all of these things with me and kept saying things like “I’ve got the real results” “I’m in conversations with agents” “I’ve set out to traditionally publishing my book and here I am having conversations” “I’m getting really good feedback on my manuscript” and more–as the other members of the Writing Gym do.
+She kept saying to me, “I’ve got the real results” “I’m in conversations with agents” “I’ve set out to traditionally publishing my book, and here I am having conversations” “I’m getting really good feedback on my manuscript” and more–as the other members of the Writing Gym do.

-I think that so many times writers get into this trap of enjoying too much social events with fellow writers.
-Not to say that we don’t have fun at the Writing Gym–we very much enjoy hanging out with other writers and it’s fun to spend time with people who share our hobbies and our desires.
+Many times, writers get into a trap of enjoying too many social events with fellow writers.
+This doesn’t mean we don’t have fun at the Writing Gym, because we enjoy hanging out with other writers, and it’s fun to spend time with people who share our hobbies and our desires.

-We are different here at the Writing Gym.
-We are focused on results.
-There is also a culture of celebration at the Writing Gym where we celebrate each others’ accomplishments.
-We’re always laughing and having a fun time with each other.
+Here at the Writing Gym, we are focused on results.
+There is a culture of celebration at the Writing Gym, where we celebrate each others’ accomplishments.
+We’re still laugh and have a fun time with each other.

 If this sounds like the kind of community that you want to be a part of and you’d like to talk to me about the Writing Gym, click here.
 I’d love to chat with you so we can talk about where you are, where you’d like to go, and how you can get there.